CS3398-Vorgon-Sheldon/CS3398-Vorgon-F2019/README.md

 * Implemented Images for GUI by resizing and positioning within each appropriate panel of GUI.

 ## Status
 We have built up upon our game's foundation.
 We have reimagined the user interface, and updated icons, sounds, and other elements when doing so.
-Improvements are to be made by adding on to options, modifiers, and jobs.
+Improvements are to be made by polishing the features we have now, Updating GUI with the purchases, powerups, and jobs.

 * Miguel - Next step would be to implement the statistics and maybe get started on the in game achievements.

-* Hugo - Next step would be to implement a reset button and add an "Opening Menu" to the GUI.
+* Hugo - Redoing the "Client" Classes to function properly as it serves a key feature of the primary core loop.

 * Joey - Next step would be to provide needed information for the user through the UI, and further add on to game funtions such as power ups/achievements.

 * Nigel - Next step would be to implement a wider genre of sounds for the current and future buttons.
 I will also be implementing a method that will boost possible points earned for a limited amount of time.

 * Sergio - Next step would for level progression to be used in utilites like items, shop, etc. and let player increase it.